 ''Gorgeous Ladies of Wrestling, we're all champions in the ring"

-Back in the 1980s when Pro Wrestling was experiencing its first proper boom, an outrageous television show produced by Johnny Cafarella and David McClane came onto the scene.
+Back in the 1980s when Pro Wrestling was experiencing something of a boom, if not locally then at least on national TV.
+This page concerns an outrageous television show produced by Johnny Cafarella and David McClane that came onto the scene at the time.
 An all women's show featuring mad and outlandish characters, comedy skits and of course plenty of beautiful women with some actual wrestling thrown in too, GLOW

 ran for four seasons and continued in various forms after it left television.
 The most notable alumna of the GLOW